bearsyankees/yalewrappd/README.md

 ## What is it?

 YaleWrappd, as the name implies, is a Yale-centric version of Spotify wrappd.
-It generates a playlist of top songs at Yale and stores data of the top artists, which were released to the public via the Spring Fling Instagram.
+It generates a playlist of top songs listened to by Yale students, by storing data on the most-played artists.
+The auto-generated playlist is then released to the Yale commumnity via the “Spring Fling” Instagram.
+[Spring Fling is the annual large concert put on by Yale.
+Typically very popular music stars are booked for the event.]

 ## How does it work?